-DiskWarrior 4 supports any locally connected Mac OS Standard (HFS) or Mac OS Extended (HFS Plus) disk including Fusion Drives, RAID volumes, journaled disks, case-sensitive disks, FileVaults, Time Machine backups.
+DiskWarrior 5 supports any locally connected Mac OS Standard (HFS) or Mac OS Extended (HFS Plus) disk including Fusion Drives, RAID volumes, journaled disks, case-sensitive disks, FileVaults and Time Machine backups.
 DiskWarrior 5 supports both PowerPC and Intel Macs started in OS X 10.5.8 through 10.11.

 If you plan to rebuild a Fusion Drive, you'll need to run DiskWarrior while started from OS X 10.8.2 or later.

-If you plan to rebuild a disk that is encrypted with FileVault 2, you'll need to run DiskWarrior while started from OS X 10.7, 10.8, 10.9 or 10.10.
-Alternatively, you can decrypt the disk then run DiskWarrior.
+If you plan to rebuild a disk that is encrypted with FileVault 2, you'll need to run DiskWarrior while started from OS X 10.7 through 10.11.
+Alternatively, you can decrypt the disk and then run DiskWarrior.

-If you wish to enable DiskWarrior's automatic hardware monitoring, you will need to install the DiskWarrior application on your Mac OS computer.
+If you wish to enable DiskWarrior's automatic hardware monitoring, you will need to install the DiskWarrior application on your Mac.
 To install the DiskWarrior application see the install requirements above.
-Installing DiskWarrior is not required to run the application from the DiskWarrior DVD to rebuild a disk directory.

 Requirements for Older Macs